AdityaGupta1/mega-minecraft/README.md

   <em>Flowchart outlining application process and API segmentation.</em>
 </p>

-As shown in the flowchart above, a typical cycle or frame of this application starts from processing any application messages.
+As shown in the flowchart above, each frame starts from processing any application messages.
 If an application message is received, it will trigger a corresponding scene state update, which may be a player movement, window resize, zoom adjustment, or camera rotation.
 All of these events may result in an update in the visible region, in which case the terrain generation process for the newly visible chunks is dispatched.
 Once chunk generation is complete, it would then trigger an update to the acceleration structures that the OptiX Ray Tracer checks for objects to trace.
 Regardless of whether new chunks are generated, the Path Tracing procedure would then be launched to determine what is currently visible to the camera and send the accumulated noisy image to the denoiser with other guiding information.
 The final denoised output is then transferred to DirectX 11 for access through a fullscreen texture, which is then rendered as a textured rectangle that covers the entire application screen.

 ### Base path tracer